Nuclear Power Fellowship

 Since 1992, the University of Nevada, Reno has conducted externally-funded research on the response of spent nuclear fuel transport casks to fire accident conditions as well as performance and reliability of materials in advanced nuclear power applications.
 This work has been funded by the Nuclear Regulatory Commission, Department of Energy, National Laboratories, the State of Nevada, and industry.

-The objective of this program is to help develop a workforce with advanced degrees who are able to support the design, construction, operation and regulation of nuclear facilities, and the safe handling of nuclear materials.
+The objective of this program is to help develop a workforce with advanced degrees who are able to support the design, construction, operation, and regulation of nuclear facilities and the safe handling of nuclear materials.
 This program is funded by the US Nuclear Regulatory commission.
 The fellowships are available to students interested in pursuing graduate degrees in either materials science and engineering or mechanical engineering at the University of Nevada, Reno.
 The specific topic areas are described below:

-- An internship at a National Lab, the NRC or a nuclear industry facility performing research and analysis that will enhance the professional experience and development of the Fellow.
-Relocation costs for the internship will be provided by the fellowship program.
+- An internship at a National Lab, the NRC or a nuclear industry facility performing research and analysis that will enhance the professional experience and development of the fellow.
+Temporary relocation costs for the internship will be provided by the fellowship program

 The following conditions must be fulfilled to receive/maintain a fellowship:

-- Perform research leading to an MS or Ph.D. under supervision of a faculty research advisor.
+- Perform research leading to an M.S. thesis or Ph.D. dissertation under the supervision of a faculty research advisor

-- Maintain a GPA of 3.3 or better (on a 4.0 scale) each semester and make satisfactory progress toward completion of a dissertation or thesis.
+- Maintain a GPA of 3.3 or better (on a 4.0 scale) each semester and make good progress toward completion of a dissertation or thesis

 - To apply for travel funds to attend an orientation weekend at the University send an email to firstname.lastname@example.org• Interested students may apply for travel funds and request to visit the University to learn about the various opportunities and available infrastructure for nuclear research.
 Please send an e-mail to NPF@unr.edu